adonisjs/v6-docs/content/docs/basics/routing.md

 You may use the URL builder to create URLs for pre-defined routes in your application.
 For example, create a form action URL inside Edge templates, or make the URL to redirect the request to another route.

-The `router.builder` method creates an instance of the [URL builder](https://github.com/adonisjs/http-server/blob/main/src/router/lookup_store/url_builder.ts) class, and you can use the builder's fluent API to lookup a route and create a URL for it.
+The `router.builder` method creates an instance of the [URL builder](https://github.com/adonisjs/http-server/blob/main/src/router/lookup_store/url_builder.ts) class, and you can use the builder's fluent API to look up a route and create a URL for it.

 ```ts
 // title: start/routes.ts